csamywilliams/arboretum/README.md

 - Original implementation of showing a map version was to use Canvas, however it became expensive to compute.
 - Volume of images and handling them dynamically
+- Runtime regeneratorRuntime is not defined during asynchronous tests, had to include regenerator-runtime package and import it in the jest setup tests.

 ## Available Scripts